surfstudio/SurfGear/packages/mwwm/README.md

 ## Installation

-Add Render Metrics to your `pubspec.yaml` file:
+Add mwwm to your `pubspec.yaml` file:

 ```yaml
 dependencies: